mixmix/mixmix.github.io/content/page/about/index.md

 ## Second Opinion :people_holding_hands:

 You shouldn't necessarily trust people's narratives about themselves.
-Here's some other takes.
+Here's what some friends say about me.
 If you think there are things missing, get in touch and I'll update <3

 <div class="endorsement">
   <a class="header" href="https://chelsearobinson.me/" >